CGrannan/building-boardgame-recommendation-systems/README.md

 3. A blog post showcasing your project, with a focus on your methodology and findings.
 A well-written blog post about your project will probably be the first thing most recruiters and hiring managers see, so really take the time to polish up this blog post and explain your project, methodology, and findings/business recommendations in a clear, concise manner.
 This blog post should cover everything important about your project, but remember that your audience for this blog post will largely be non-technical.
 Your blog post should definitely contain visualizations, code snippets, and anything else you find important, but don't get bogged down trying to explain highly technical concepts.
 Your blog post should provide a link to the Github repository containing your actual project, for people that want to really dive into the technical aspects of your project.
 * Refer back to the [Blogging Guidelines](https://github.com/learn-co-curriculum/dsc-welcome-blogging) for the technical requirements and blog ideas.

-Note: On-campus students may have different deliverables, please speak with your instructor.

 ### Rubric

 Online students can find a PDF of the rubric for the final capstone project [here](https://github.com/learn-co-curriculum/dsc-capstone-project-v2/blob/master/online_capstone_project_rubric.pdf).

+## Requirements for On-Campus Students Only

+### Deliverables

+For on-campus students, your project will be evaluated based on the contents of your GitHub repo, which must contain the following three components:

+1. A Jupyter notebook
+2. An organized **README.md** file
+3. Presentation slides

-On-campus students can find the rubric for the final capstone project [here](https://docs.google.com/spreadsheets/d/1YUC5_QVu8BEd7xBJumzspH40-KuJtL9KQInQYXGi5bE/edit?usp=sharing).
+These compnents are described in detail in the rubric for the final capstone project [here](https://docs.google.com/spreadsheets/d/1YUC5_QVu8BEd7xBJumzspH40-KuJtL9KQInQYXGi5bE/edit?usp=sharing).
+You can learn how your teacher will use the rubric to review the project [here](https://github.com/learn-co-curriculum/dsc-campus-capstone-project-review).

 ## Final Project Proposals (2 project ideas)